Last Updated on September 13, 2023

 The Incredible Musee du Louvre

 It’s home to one of the most renowned art collections in the world.
-And for many travelers, the Louvre is certainly the pièce de résistance of the museum world.
-It is one of the top 10 places in Paris travelers want to visit.
+And for many travelers, the Louvre is undoubtedly the pièce de résistance of the museum world.
+It is one of the top 10 places in Paris that travelers want to visit.

 Its works are spread out over 675,000 square feet in three different wings, with their entrances under I.M.
 Pei’s glass pyramid in the courtyard.